Veere

 Veere (/nl/; Ter Veere) is a municipality with a population of 22,000 and a town with a population of 1,500 in the southwestern Netherlands, in the region of Walcheren in the province of Zeeland.

 History

-The name Veere means "ferry": Wolfert Van Borssele established a ferry and ferry house there in 1281.
+The name Veere means "ferry": Wolfert I van Borselen established a ferry and ferry house there in 1281.
 This ferry he called the "camper-veer" or "Ferry of Campu" by which name Camphire it was known, at least in England, until the seventeenth century.
 It eventually became known as "de Veer".
 In the same year 1281 Wolfert also built the castle Sandenburg on one of the dikes he had built.

-On 12 November 1282, Count Floris V. thereupon issued a charter by which Wolfert received the sovereignty to the land and castle with the ferry and ferry house.
+On 12 November 1282, Floris V, Count of Holland thereupon issued a charter by which Wolfert received the sovereignty to the land and castle with the ferry and ferry house.
 From that time on Wolfert was given the title of Lord Van der Veer.
 Veere received city rights in 1355.